kevinpt/ripyl/doc/rst/protocols.rst

 * :ref:`OBD-2 <obd2>` automotive ECU message format

 The protocol decoders do not check timing parameters to verify that they meet specifications.
 The emphasis is on getting usable data out of waveforms even if they depart from requirements.

+.. _can:

+CAN
+---

+The :mod:`can <.protocol.can>` module decodes the CAN protocol.
+It supports 11-bit and 29-bit identifiers.

 .. _i2c: